peteroupc/peteroupc.github.io/bernoulli.md

 1. With probability _d_ / (_c_ + _d_), return 0.
 2. Flip the input coin.
 If the flip returns 1, return 1.
 Otherwise, go to step 1.

-(Note that Huber \[2016\] specifies this Bernoulli factory in terms of a Poisson point process, which seems to require much more randomness on average.)
+> **Note:** Huber (2016) specifies this Bernoulli factory in terms of a Poisson point process, which seems to require much more randomness on average.

 <a id=d____lambda____c></a>
 #### (_d_ + _&lambda;_) / _c_